cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/2-migration-info.md

 <HighlightBox type="tip">

 Be aware that the `monitoring` module added by Ignite causes difficulty when experimenting below with the CLI.
-To make it simple, remove [all references to `monitoring`](https://github.com/cosmos/b9-checkers-academy-draft/compare/player-info-handling..player-info-migration#diff-0f1d2976054440336a576d47a44a37b80cdf6701dd9113012bce0e3c425819b7L159) from `app.go`.
+To keep things simple, remove [all references to `monitoring`](https://github.com/cosmos/b9-checkers-academy-draft/compare/player-info-handling..player-info-migration#diff-0f1d2976054440336a576d47a44a37b80cdf6701dd9113012bce0e3c425819b7L159) from `app.go`.

 </HighlightBox>